 Palomar College is able to provide funded services for qualifying families through a contract with the California Department of Education (CDE).
-Families must qualify according to gross monthly income guidelines, family size, and need (if applicable).
+Families must qualify according to the eligibility requirements listed below.
 The income guidelines change year to year but can be found on the CDE website here in the Management Bulletin for the current school year.
-Depending on the family income, reduced family fees may apply.
+Depending on the family size and income, reduced family fees may apply for full-day CSPP services.

-For Palomar College students and community families who seek full-day subsidized services, the parent(s) must meet the eligibility requirements for services.
-For example, the parent(s) must be in school and/or working and there is no parent or adult legal guardian at home who could take care of the child.
+For Palomar College students and community families who seek full-day subsidized services, the parent(s) must meet the "need" requirements for services.
+For example, the parent(s) must be in school and/or working and there is no other parent or adult legal guardian at home who could take care of the child.